Subhajit-Chowdhury/RAW-Spotify-Data-into-Insights-with-AWS/README.md

 To replicate this project, you would typically follow these steps:

 1.  **Prerequisites:**
-    *   AWS Account with appropriate permissions.
+    *   An AWS Account with appropriate permissions.
     *   Download the Spotify dataset from Kaggle and split it into `albums.csv`, `artists.csv`, and `tracks.csv`.
 2.  **S3 Setup:**
     *   Create S3 buckets for different zones: `your-raw-bucket`, `your-staging-bucket`, `your-datawarehouse-bucket`, `your-athena-query-results-bucket`.